 Assuming the board communication protocol is HTTP based, the plugin should translate this into a proper HTTP request to the IP the hardware board is listening.

 Your plugin will receive this generic command in the

-method of your plugin and here you’d parse the command parameters with
+method of your plugin and here you would parse the command parameters with

 and create the corresponding protocol specific request.

-To know which variables are available to you plugin to perform its tasks take a look at the section Properties received by a driver plugin
+To know which variables are available to your plugin to perform its tasks take a look at the section Properties received by a driver plugin